keeppythonweird/catinabox/steps/2-simple_function.md

   ```bash
   (catpy)user@host:~/catinabox$ python setup.py test
   ```

+## Bonus

-5. (Optional) Bonus: Try to write some tests for ```is_cat_leap_year```.
+Try to write some tests for ```is_cat_leap_year```.
 (When these tests run successfully, you should see an increase in coverage!)
 Are you sufficiently convinced that this function works now?
 Why or why not?

 We'd love to have a discussion about this with you if you get this far.
 Every developer will have different opinions about this :)